 If your body is not ready for exercise, it’s probably going to take you longer than usual to get into your routine.
 You may have a constantly shifting schedule at work and that makes it extremely difficult to work out at the same time every day.

-However, it’s important to building muscle.
+However, it’s important to build muscle.

 It’s like when you wake up at the same time every day for weeks and months on end, then suddenly, mercifully you have a chance to sleep a bit longer, but you’re up at the same time, anyway.
 Frustrating, right?